Lindsey Vonn: 2013

 Vonn got off to a slow start in the 2013 season, slowed by illness with marginal results in giant slalom and skipping a pair of slalom races in November 2012.
-She came back quickly once the speed events started, again sweeping all three races in Lake Louise from November 30 to December 2 (two downhills, one super-G) for her third career 'hat trick', and increasing her record for most career wins at a single resort to 14.
+She came back quickly once the speed events started, again sweeping all three races in Lake Louise, Alberta from November 30 to December 2 (two downhills, one super-G) for her third career 'hat trick', and increasing her record for most career wins at a single resort to 14.
 The three wins increased her career total to 56, moving her past Vreni Schneider into second place all-time among women behind Annemarie Moser-Pröll with 62.

 After some disappointing results, Vonn announced her decision on December 17 to take a break from the World Cup circuit to fully recover from her earlier illness.
 She returned and finished in 6th place on January 6 in her first downhill race since her break.
-Two weeks later she won the downhill in Cortina d'Ampezzo and week later won the giant slalom in Maribor, Slovenia.
+Two weeks later, she won the downhill in Cortina d'Ampezzo and a week later, she won the giant slalom in Maribor, Slovenia.